eflautt/ga-data-science/lessons/lesson-13/readme.md

 - Case may matter
   - "Python" is more likely to refer to a programming language, while "python" may refer to a programming language or a snake.

-Classifcation using the words as features is known as **bag-of-words** classification.
+Classification using the words as features is known as **bag-of-words** classification.

 **Check:** Identify common classification tasks for text documents.